 The Eighty-four Mahasiddha system unique to the Sarma Tradition are the lists of the principal teachers of the mahamudra philosophy based primarily on the Hevajra, Chakrasamvara and Guhyasamaja Tantra systems.
 Some particular mahasiddhas of special mention with reference to their relationship to mahamudra are Saraha, Naropa, Dombi Heruka and Maitripa.
 There are of course many others.

-Mahamudra has also loosely come to be known as an Indian Tantric Buddhist tradition with a heavy emphasis on a variety of textual teachings such as the dohas of Saraha, Ganga Mahamudra of Naropa, a host of miscellaneous mahamudra texts, along with many famous and not so famous Indian siddhas.
-The special characteristic of this loose tradition is the emphasis on the mahamudra philosophical texts and very little emphasis on the Tantra source literature such as the Hevajra, Chakrasamvara and Guhyasmaja.
+Mahamudra has also loosely come to be known as an Indian Tantric Buddhist tradition (see Blue Annals: Mahamudra) with a heavy emphasis on a variety of textual teachings such as the dohas of Saraha, Ganga Mahamudra of Naropa, a host of miscellaneous mahamudra texts, along with many famous and not so famous Indian siddhas.
+The special characteristic of this informal tradition is the emphasis on the mahamudra philosophical texts and very little emphasis on the Tantra source literature such as the Hevajra, Chakrasamvara and Guhyasmaja.
+This tradition also does not have any kind of central administrative structure, hierarchy of teachers, or single lineage.

 Textually the term 'mahamudra' is found in the Buddhist Tantric literature of India, the texts of Vajrayana Buddhism.
 All of the 'New' (sarma) Traditions of Tibetan Buddhism use the term 'mahamudra' and can be considered 'mahamudra traditions.'